zconnect-iot/zconnect-iot.github.io/index.md

 ## zconnect-web-template

-This repo is designed to make it very easy to get started with a web-app based on ZConnect. ...
+A "ZConnect Quickstart" designed to make it very easy to get started on a web-app built with ZConnect.

 - key point about the repo
 - another key point or feature